carissalow/rapids/docs/features/phone-locations.md

 !!! info "Available time segments and platforms"
-    - Available only for segments that start at 00:00:00 and end at 23:59:59 of the same day (daily segments)
+    - Available only for segments that start at 00:00:00 and end at 23:59:59 of the same or a different day (daily, weekly, weekend, etc.)
     - Available for Android and iOS

 !!! info "File Sequence"